-As of June 30, 2024, NHDES received thirty-two applications, containing forty-four (44) vehicle replacement proposals and one (1) marine shore power project.
+NHDES received thirty-two applications, containing forty-four (44) vehicle replacement proposals and one (1) marine shore power project.
 Of these, forty-three (43) were eligible project proposals, representing twenty-six (26) local governments across New Hampshire.

-Eligible proposals were scored and sixteen (16) were selected to move forward.
-Of these, thirteen (13) projects have been approved by G&C and are currently in progress.
-One (1) project was not approved by G&C. Grant Agreements for the remaining two (2) projects will be presented to G&C for consideration at the July meeting.
+As of December 31, 2024, eligible proposals were scored and fifteen (15) were selected to move forward.
+Of these, fourteen (14) projects have been approved by G&C and are currently in progress.
+One (1) project was not approved by G&C. The last two (2) projects for the program, funding two (2) plow truck replacements in Hillsborough, NH and six (6) marine shore power pedestals in Durham, NH, were approved by the G&C in July.
+One (1) project, replacing one (1) plow truck in the Town of Litchfield, was completed in November, 2024.
+In December, 2024, NHDES submitted a D-4 Beneficiary Eligible Mitigation Action Certification "NHDES-24-05" to the Trust to 1) obligate the approximately \$1.87 million budgeted for this measure, and 2) for payment of \$239,900 to the Town of Litchfield.